 Some questions to ask your potential counselor are:

-What is your Christian counseling approach?
+- What is your Christian counseling approach?

-Do they adhere strictly to biblical counseling or do they consider psychological approaches as well?
+- Do they adhere strictly to biblical counseling or do they consider psychological approaches as well?

-What license or certification do you have?
+- What license or certification do you have?
 Is it from an accredited college?
 A Christian college?
 A training program?

-Are you affiliated with any particular Christian counseling organization?
+- Are you affiliated with any particular Christian counseling organization?

-How do you integrate the bible into your counseling sessions?
+- How do you integrate the Bible into your counseling sessions?

-How do your incorporate prayer into your counseling practice?
+- How do you incorporate prayer into your counseling practice?

-Do you have experience counseling people with (insert the issue for which you seek counsel)?
+- Do you have experience counseling people with (insert the issue for which you seek counsel)?

-What is your payment structure?
+- What is your payment structure?

-Will my insurance cover my sessions with you?
+- Will my insurance cover my sessions with you?

-What is your view on psychoanalysis, medication treatments for psychological ailments, and other scientific approaches to mental illness?
+- What is your view on psychoanalysis, medication treatments for psychological ailments, and other scientific approaches to mental illness?

 If you have an opportunity to interview your potential counselor in his or her office, take a good look at the books on the bookshelves.
-The types of books displayed give you an excellent indication of the types of counsel you will receive.
+The types of books displayed might give you an excellent indication of the types of counsel you will receive.